eyecantell/prepdir/README.md

 # Include all project files
 prepdir --all -o full_project.txt

-# Ask AI: "Help me understand the architecture of this project"
+# Upload file and Ask AI: "Help me understand the architecture of this project"
 ```

 ### 3. Bug Hunting